-I recently wrote an article for the local newspaper about the various types of lightbulbs (CFL, halogen, incandescent, LED, etc.) and I think I may have stumbled upon a dark side to this light topic (see what I did just there… that’s the old honours degree hard at work, friends).
+I recently wrote an article for the local newspaper about the various types of lightbulbs – CFL, halogen, incandescent, LED, etc. And I think I may have stumbled upon a dark side to this light topic.

 But here’s the rub – if Edison bulbs are incandescents and incandescent light bulbs over 40W were banned by the Canadian government in January 2015 due to inefficiency… then what the flip, am I right?
 Just a quick perusal on the website of a big box home store shows several styles of these bulbs in wattages that are now considered extremely high when compared to an energy-efficient LED.